Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-DSLs are useful for readable configuration and builders.
+- DSLs are useful for readable configuration and builders.

 ---

 ## What is Kotlin Multiplatform?

 - Kotlin Multiplatform allows sharing Kotlin code across platforms.
--   Business logic, networking, data models, and other code can be
+- Business logic, networking, data models, and other platform-neutral code can be shared.
-    shared.
 - Platform-specific UI or APIs can remain native.

 ``` text
 shared